ra559/cis106/_week_report/wr1.md

 ## Github Screenshot
 take a screenshot of your github account and place it here

+## Acknowledgements
+* By submitting this assignment I [Your full name here] acknowledge that I have read the syllabus an final project description
+* I also acknowledge that I have written down any questions that I have for the professor and will ask them class or via slack 1:1
 ```

-1. Once you have placed the screenshots in your markdown file, save the file and convert the file to pdf
+1. Once you have placed the screenshots in your markdown file, and typed the acknowledgment, save the file and convert the file to pdf.
+   1. READ the syllabus or home page of the site PLEASE!
-2. Upload all the files inside the weekReports folder to github.
+2. Upload all the files inside the `weekReports` folder to GitHub.

 ### Step 2 Submit
 * In blackboard, in week report 1, submit the following: